Beatriz Haddad Maia

-Beatriz "Bia" Haddad Maia (/pt-BR/; born 30 May 1996) is a Brazilian professional tennis player.
-She reached a career-high of world No. 10 in singles and in doubles, becoming the first Brazilian woman to enter the top 10 in singles in the history of the WTA rankings.
-Haddad Maia has won four singles titles and eight doubles titles on the WTA Tour, and reached a major semifinal at the 2023 French Open and a major quarterfinal at the 2024 US Open.
-She was also a runner-up with Anna Danilina in a doubles major draw, at the 2022 Australian Open.
+Beatriz "Bia" Haddad Maia (/pt-BR/; born 30 May 1996) is a Brazilian inactive professional tennis player.
+She reached career-high rankings of No. 10 in singles and doubles by the WTA, becoming the first Brazilian woman to enter the top 10 in singles in the Open Era.
+Her most notable results in singles are a major semifinal at the 2023 French Open and a major quarterfinal at the 2024 US Open.
+She was also a runner-up with Anna Danilina at the 2022 Australian Open.

+Haddad Maia has won twelve WTA Tour titles, four in singles and eight in doubles.

-Playing for the Brazil Fed Cup team, Haddad Maia has a win–loss record of 33–14 (12–2 in doubles) as of August 2025.
+Playing for the Brazil Fed Cup team, she has a win–loss record of 33–14 (12–2 in doubles) as of August 2026.

+In August 2026, Haddad Maia announced that she is taking an indefinite break from the tour due to mental struggles and a difficult run with form.

 Early life and background

 Born in São Paulo to Ayrton Elias Maia Filho and Lais Scaff Haddad, Beatriz started playing tennis at the age of 5.
 She comes from a tennis family of Lebanese descent.
 Both her mother Lais Scaff Haddad, and her grandmother Arlette Scaff Haddad, were successful tennis players in Brazil.
 Her cousins Gabriela and Antonin are also former tennis players.

 She is also the niece of the famous Brazilian singer, television host and composer Rolando Boldrin (1936–2022).

 Her father Ayrton competed as a basketball player.
+Her paternal grandfather, Ayrton, also competed as a basketball player.

+Haddad Maia's paternal grandmother, Teresa Maia, was a socio-environmental activist and was honored with a park named after her, the Teresa Maia Park, on the region of Granja Viana, São Paulo, where she used to live.

 Haddad Maia gained a degree on Business Administration by distance learning at the Estácio de Sá University.